This

 ending ahead of time, skip the rest of this section.

-Night comes and Paul emerges from the swamp again.
-Just where the hell
+comes and Paul emerges from the swamp again.
+Just where the hell is

-is he staying anyway?
-Sure, he is looking all scaly, but there is no
+he staying anyway?
+Sure, he is looking all scaly, but there is no way

-way he has taken to hanging out with the other gators.
-He obviously
+he has taken to hanging out with the other gators.
+He obviously wasn’t

-wasn’t staying at The Cypresses.
-So, does he have shack in the
+staying at The Cypresses.
+So, does he have shack in the swamp somewhere?

-swamp somewhere?
 A treehouse?
 A cave?
 What exactly?
-Alas, the film never
+Alas, the film never tells us.
+Paul

-tells us.
-Paul enters the lab and is met by Joyce.
-He tries to run and
+enters the lab and is met by Joyce.
+He tries to run and turn away, but

-turn away, but she will have none of it.
-She tells him that she knows
+she will have none of it.
+She tells him that she knows everything about

-everything about what has befallen him as well as the plans for that
+what has befallen him as well as the plans for that evening.
+She professes

-evening.
-She professes her love for him and does her best to be encouraging,
+her love for him and does her best to be encouraging, saying that she

-saying that she knows he’ll come out of it all as handsome as
+knows he’ll come out of it all as handsome as ever.
+Yeah, and

-Dr. Sinclair and Mrs. Hawthorne arrive and things are made ready for
+Sinclair and Mrs. Hawthorne arrive and things are made ready for the

 for how she behaved earlier.
 Paul is strapped to the table with the